-She was almost there.
+She was so close.

-She tore the vibrator away and flung it aside, where it bounced from the wall and floated off.
+She tore the vibrator away and cast it aside, where it bounced from the wall and floated off.
 She breathed hard, the heat of her blood pumping down her arms to her fingertips and back, through her calves to her toes, her limbs beating as if she were all heart.
 She slammed her fist into the wall and fell flat onto her bed as the gravity generator kicked back up.

 No matter how advanced the technology, sometimes things just needed a good knock.

 “Ping foreign ship,” Yona said, legs splayed as she sat up.
-Divers always chose the most inconvenient moments to come blazing—in the middle of a meal, while she bathed, minutes before the dramatic climax of her favorite show—but this was the first time her unwanted visitors had had orgasmic timing.
+Pirates always chose the most inconvenient moments to come blazing—in the middle of a meal, while she bathed, minutes before the dramatic climax of her favorite show—but this was the first time her unwanted visitors had had orgasmic timing.